Galapagos Sharks, Brujo Fish & Harbour Life in Puerto Ayora

 Crime rate Ecuador/your country

 After sunset, the water around the pier is illuminated in various colours, allowing us to examine the marine life from a different perspective.
-We are watching not just a few, but hundreds of Galapagos sharks crowding around, a couple of top agile sea lions swimming, seemingly pleased with the water as their playground, a few spotted eagle rays and vigilant pelicans on the railing.
+We are watching not just a few but hundreds of Galapagos sharks crowding around, a couple of top agile sea lions swimming, seemingly pleased with the water as their playground, and a few spotted eagle rays and vigilant pelicans on the railing.

 Where the water is shallow, thousands of sea urchins are highlighted by green neon light, revealing their presence.

-It is Friday night and we watch the last preparations for an open-air party in the large square in front of the harbour – which seems to be some kind of charity event.
+It is Friday night, and we watch the last preparations for an open-air party in the large square in front of the harbour – which seems to be some kind of charity event.

 Read next: Would You Like to Stay in a Local Hotel on Santa Cruz Island? and When You Fly into Galapagos…